nuxt-modules/algolia/README.md

 ## Features

-- Nuxt 3 ready
 - Easy integration with Algolia
-- Handy composables like useAlgolia, useSearch, etc
+- Handy composables like useAlgoliaSearch, useAsyncAlgoliaSearch
 - Support for Vue Instantsearch components
 - Support for Algolia Recommend
 - Support for Docsearch
 - Support for Automatic Indexing
 - Support for caching the requests and responses
 - Support for SSR requests
-- TypeScript support

 [📖 &nbsp;Read the documentation](https://algolia.nuxtjs.org)